cyberwahid01/6.1-Active-Directory-Understanding-DNS/README.md

 <img src="https://i.imgur.com/hoWVJIU.png" alt="2"/>
 </p>
 <p>
 3. Now we are starting the process of creating a DNS Host (A) record for the mainframe.
-To do this we need to access the DNS Manager from within out Domain Controller Server.
+To do this we need to access the DNS Manager from within our Domain Controller Server.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/afTiEMM.png" alt="3"/>
 </p>
 <p>
-4. Within our Domain, we are creating a new Host with name mainframe, pointing to the IP Address 10.0.0.4.
+4. Within our Domain, we are creating a new Host with the name mainframe, pointing to the IP Address 10.0.0.4.
 </p>
 <br />
 <p>